 Description

 The problem requires deleting the middle node of a singly linked list.
 If the list has an even number of nodes, the function should delete the second of the two middle nodes.
 The task is to return the head of the modified list after the middle node has been removed.
-If the list is empty or has only one node, the function should return null
+If the list is empty or has only one node, the function should return null or None.

 Intuition

 To find the middle of the list efficiently, the fast and slow pointer approach is used.
 The slow pointer moves one step at a time while the fast pointer moves two steps at a time.
 By the time the fast pointer reaches the end of the list, the slow pointer will be pointing to the middle node.
-Once the middle node is found, it can be removed by adjusting the next
+Once the middle node is found, it can be removed by adjusting the next pointer of the previous node.

 Approach

-- Edge Case Handling: If the list is empty or contains only one node, return
+- Edge Case Handling: If the list is empty or contains only one node, return nullorNonebecause there's no middle node to delete.

-pointer of the node before the slow pointer to skip the middle node, effectively removing it from the list. - Return the Modified List: After the middle node is removed, return the head of the list.
+- Return the Modified List: After the middle node is removed, return the head of the list.

 Complexity